Naomi Shemer

-Naomi Shemer (נעמי שמר; 13 July 1930 – 26 June 2004) was a popular Israeli musician and songwriter, hailed as the "first lady of Israeli song and poetry."
-Her song "Yerushalayim Shel Zahav" ("Jerusalem of Gold"), written in 1967, became an unofficial second anthem after Israel won the Six-Day War that year and annexed Jerusalem.
+Naomi Shemer (נׇעֳמִי שֶׁמֶר; 13 July 1930 – 26 June 2004) was an Israeli songwriter, composer, and performer, widely described as the "first lady of Israeli song".
+She became one of the most influential figures in modern Hebrew music, writing numerous songs that became cultural touchstones, most notably "Yerushalayim Shel Zahav" ("Jerusalem of Gold"), which gained prominence after the Six-Day War and is often regarded as a second national anthem.
+Over a career spanning several decades, Shemer created music for adults and children, contributed to major festivals and cultural events, and became widely recognized for shaping the Israeli songbook.

 Early life

-Naomi Sapir (נעמי ספיר) was born to Rivka and Meir Sapir (Sapirov), Lithuanian Jewish immigrants to Palestine, in Kvutzat Kinneret, a kibbutz in Mandatory Palestine that her parents helped to establish.
-In 1935, Shemer and her mother visited Vilnius, where they met Meir Sapirov's sister Berta and her family.
-Shemer's European relatives were later killed during The Holocaust.
+Shemer was born Naomi Sapir (נעמי ספיר) to Rivka and Meir Sapir, Lithuanian Jewish immigrants to Israel, in Kvutzat Kinneret, a kibbutz they helped establish on the Sea of Galilee.
+In 1935, she and her mother visited Vilnius, where they met her father's sister Berta and her family.
+Many of Shemer's European relatives were later killed during the Holocaust.

-Encouraged by her mother, Naomi started playing the piano at the age of six.

-After graduating from high school, Shemer postponed her mandatory military service, despite the opposition of some fellow kibbutz members, to study music.
-Shemer began her music studies at the Israeli Conservatory in Tel Aviv-Yafo before continuing at the Jerusalem Academy of Music and Dance.
-She studied under notable teachers, including Paul Ben-Haim, Frank Pelleg, Abel Ehrlich, Ilona Vincze-Kraus, and Josef Tal.
+Encouraged by her mother, Shemer started playing the piano at the age of six.
+After graduating from Jordan Valley High School, she postponed her military service to study music at the Israeli Conservatory in Tel Aviv (later the Tel Aviv Academy of Music), although some members of the kibbutz opposed this decision.
+She then continued at the Jerusalem Academy of Music and Dance, where she studied under several notable teachers, including Paul Ben-Haim, Frank Pelleg, Abel Ehrlich, Ilona Vincze-Kraus, and Josef Tal.

-After Shemer completed her music studies, she returned to Kvutzah Kinneret and worked as a children's music teacher.
-Shemer created some of her earliest works during this period, such as "The Mail Arrived Today" and "Our Little Brother" (Yafa Yarkoni recorded them years later on her album "Songs from the Sea of Galilee" about her brother Yankale).
+After completing her musical training, she returned to Kvutzat Kinneret and worked as a children's music teacher.
+Shemer composed some of her earliest works during this period, including "The Mail Arrived Today" and "Our Little Brother", the latter about her brother, Yankale.
+These songs later appeared on Yafa Yarkoni's 1958 album, Songs from Kinneret.